A Single Particle Model with Electrolyte and Side Reactions for degradation of lithium-ion batteries: Results discussion

 For all figures comparing SPMe+SR and DFN+SR, the colour dashed lines correspond to the SPMe+SR (different colours for different scenarios), while the solid black lines represent the DFN+SR (i.e. the benchmark).
 We find that across the various plots, the SPMe+SR results are very similar to the DFN+SR ones.
-Figure~\ref{fig:results_capacity} shows both the theoretical capacity (equivalent to an infinitely slow discharge) and the capacity for a C/3 Reference Performance Test (RPT).
+Figure~\ref{fig:results_capacity} shows both the theoretical capacity (\rv{as defined in \cite{Mohtat2019}, and} equivalent to an infinitely slow discharge) and the capacity for a C/3 Reference Performance Test (RPT).
 RPTs are simulated in parallel by taking the initial state at the beginning of each tested cycle (i.e. fully charged battery) and then performing a C/3 CC discharge and taking the discharge capacity at the end of discharge as the RPT capacity for that cycle.
 In this particular case, we perform RPT every 10 cycles (i.e. first cycle plus all multiples of 10).
 As expected, the capacity of the battery fades over time, and it ages faster when both SEI growth and lithium plating are included.
 Figure~\ref{fig:results_porosity} shows the spatially distributed porosity every 100 cycles.
 We observe that both side reactions tend to grow near the separator (right hand side of the plots) given that the overpotentials are larger there.
 Finally, Figure~\ref{fig:results_voltage} shows the voltage profiles versus discharge capacity for the first, middle and final cycles.
 We observe that the agreement between both models is quite good except for the final cycle of the model accounting for both SEI growth and lithium plating, which is after 804 cycles (rather than 1000) due to electrolyte depletion.
-This discrepancy is due to a mismatch in the electrolyte states (both concentration and potential) caused by the underestimation of the porosity by SPMe+SR, which is amplified due to the low overall porosity (see Figure~\ref{fig:results_porosity}).
-From the three figures, we can observe a very good agreement between the SPMe+SR and DFN+SR for a wide range of degradation models and operating conditions, with deviations only becoming noticeable with cycling for the combined SEI and lithium plating due to electrolyte states.
+This discrepancy is due to a mismatch in the electrolyte states (both concentration and potential) caused by the underestimation of the porosity by SPMe+SR (see Figure~\ref{fig:results_porosity}). \rv{Inspecting the model equations, we see that a lower porosity results in a larger reaction overpotential, which in turn leads to stronger side reactions and even lower porosity.
+However, further work is required to validate this hypothesis.} From the three figures, we can observe a very good agreement between the SPMe+SR and DFN+SR for a wide range of degradation models and operating conditions, with deviations only becoming noticeable with cycling for the combined SEI and lithium plating due to electrolyte states.